menu

 Demographics

-The percentage of adults in Crosby with college degrees is slightly lower than the national average of 21.84% for all communities.
-16.12% of adults in Crosby have a bachelor's degree or advanced degree.
+The citizens of Crosby are slightly less educated than the national average of 21.84% for the average city or town: 15.88% of adults in Crosby have a bachelor's degree or advanced degree

 The people who call Crosby home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Crosby residents report their race to be White, followed by Native American.
 Important ancestries of people in Crosby include German, Norwegian, Swedish, Irish, and English.